 What is a Continuous Payment Authority (CPA)?

-A CPA is a recurring payment in which you give a company permission to withdraw money from your account on a reoccurring basis.
+A CPA is a payment arrangement in which you give a company permission to withdraw money from your account on a reoccurring basis.
 CPA’s differ from direct debits because they give the company being paid the ability to withdraw money from your account whenever they wish, and to take payments of different amounts without consulting you.
-Most payday loan companies will use CPA’s to collect your repayments, however, you can cancel this by consulting with either your lender or your bank.
+Most payday loan companies will use CPA’s to collect your repayments, however, you can cancel this at any time by consulting with either your lender or your bank.
+If you do cancel a CPA, make sure you arrange to make repayments by another means.
+If you miss a repayment it will affect your credit score, and potentially cost you extra in fees and additional interest.

 How to tell if a short term lender is legitimate